Colonel Richardson High School: Administration

+The principal of Colonel Richardson High School is Jared Sherman.

 Academics

 Students at Colonel Richardson High School participate in courses in accordance with the Caroline County Public Schools High School Program of Study.
 To earn a high school diploma, students must earn four English credits, four math credits, three science credits, three social studies credits, a financial literacy credit, a fine art credit, a technology education credit, a physical education credit, a health credit, and other credits as defined by their chosen career majors.